Bahrain, UAE say Qatari jets interfering with their flights

 - Bellevue software maker Smartsheet to go public, files for $100 million IPO

+“The Emirati A320 jet then flew at a higher altitude of 35,000 feet to avoid the Qatari fighters, which consistently violate international conventions and jeopardize the movement of civil aviation in the region,” it added.

+Data from FlightRadar24, a flight-tracking website, shows that an Airbus A320 associated with Fujairah’s ruling family flew Monday en route to Rome and did climb above its 35,000-foot cruising altitude near Bahrain.
+However, that data did not offer an explanation for the gain in altitude.

-Authorities in Fujairah did not respond to a request for comment Tuesday.
+It wasn’t clear who was on board the flight.
+Authorities in Fujairah, on the UAE’s eastern coast, and Bahrain did not respond to a request for comment Tuesday.

+Separately, the UAE’s civil aviation authority issued a statement over the country’s state-run WAM news agency, alleging that “two Qatari fighter jets dangerously approached two UAE-registered commercial airplanes while flying” in Bahrain’s airspace.
+It wasn’t clear if one of those craft was the Fujairah to Rome flight as the statement did not identify the aircraft involved.

+Emirates, the Dubai-based long-haul carrier, declined to comment.
+FlyDubai, a low-cost airline, said its planes weren’t involved.
+Abu Dhabi-based Etihad and Sharjah-based AirArabia did not respond to requests for comment, nor did the UAE’s General Civil Aviation Authority.